 The value of the fellowship is R380 000 - R480 000 per annum, depending on experience and qualifications.
-The award is initially for 12 months, renewable for further years subject to satisfactory annual progress and availability of funds.
+The award is initially for 12 months, renewable for a second and then a third year subject to satisfactory progress and availability of funds.
 Twenty working days leave per year is allowed for.
 An office and a laptop will be provided, with access to a shared kitchen and printing facilities.